JGarcia1998/StockWatch/README.md

 This application can only be ran through localhost, online deployment is not allowed.

 - Clone this repository.
-- Run npm install in the root directory.
-- cd into stock-client and run "npm start" to start the client side.
+- cd into stock-client and run "npm install", then "npm start" to start the client side.
-- in a seperate directory, cd into stock-server and run "node app.js" to start the server.
+- in a seperate directory, cd into stock-server and run "npm install", then "node app.js" to start the server.